Profile

 PhD Supervisor: Nico krisch

-Research project analyses the UN Secretariat’s participation in the progressive development of international law, with a special focus on international peace and security.
+This research project analyses the UN Secretariat’s participation in the progressive development of international law, with a special focus on international peace and security.
 Progressive development here is used in its broad sense—progressing the law in areas where states have not yet settled on the content of a legal rule.
-I hypothesise that the Secretariat plays a substantive role in the formulation of international law, one often overlooked by states – and one which has reverberating, sometimes indirect, effects on the form and content of legal rules.
-This is especially true, I argue, with reference to the broad family of law related to peace and security—from the Genocide Convention to the Rome Statute and Responsibility to Protect.
+It is argued that the Secretariat plays a substantive role in the formulation of international law, one often overlooked by states – and one which has reverberating, sometimes indirect, effects on the form and content of legal rules.
 Sources consulted for this project include the broad categories of formal sources contained within article 38(1) of the ICJ Statute, along with official UN publications, travaux preparatoires, institutional archives, and a variety of secondary sources.

 PROFILE

-Ash was one of the two centenary recipients of the prestigious diploma of the Hague Academy of International Law, and is the third New Zealander to receive the diploma.
+Ash was one of the two centenary recipients of the prestigious diploma of the Hague Academy of International Law.

 • Public International Law